SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 To support [Internal load balancers](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer), a provider-specific service annotation can be added by defining the `spec.service.annotations` parameter.

 The `spec.service.ports` parameter defines the broker ports/services exposed.
 It specifies the event broker `containerPort` that provides the service and the mapping to the `servicePort` where the service can be accessed when using LoadBalancer or ClusterIP.
-By default most broker service ports are exposed, refer to the ["pubsubpluseventbrokers" Custom Resource definition](/config/crd/bases/pubsubplus.solace.com_pubsubpluseventbrokers.yaml).
+By default, most broker service ports are exposed, refer to the ["pubsubpluseventbrokers" Custom Resource definition](/config/crd/bases/pubsubplus.solace.com_pubsubpluseventbrokers.yaml).

 Example:
 ```yaml